rwilliams/jrubywiki/Truffle.md

 Current Status
 ===========

-At the moment the Truffle backend is not much more than the Oracle Labs implementation of Ruby, hosted within JRuby.
-The runtimes, object representation and core libraries are still very separate, but the goal is to integrate them.
+At the start of integration, the Truffle backend was not much more than the Oracle Labs implementation of Ruby, hosted within JRuby.
+The runtimes, object representation and core libraries are still quite separate, but we are now focused on completeness and integrating with the excellent work the JRuby project has done to implement the full Ruby ecosystem.

-The Truffle backed is unlikely to work for arbitrary code without having to implement a few features here and there.
+At the moment the Truffle backed is unlikely to work for arbitrary code without having to implement a few features here and there.
 Even if it does work, performance is unlikely to be good for arbitrary code without having to implement additional specialisations.
 However we can run several micro-benchmarks and RubySpec, where we pass about half the language specs.

 Running Truffle
 ============